desihub/fastspecfit/doc/fuji.rst

 .. note::

-   We only document the *v3.0* version of this VAC; the *v1.0* and *v2.0* versions have been deprecated and are not documented further.
+   We only document the *latest* version of this VAC here; please see below for information regarding `Previous Versions<previous versions>`.

 Data Content & Access
 ---------------------